koreader/koreader/README.md

 For EReader devices (kindle, kobo, pocketbook, ubuntu-touch)
 ---------------------

-To build installable package for Kindle:
+To build an installable package for Kindle:
 ```
 ./kodev release kindle
 ```

-To build installable package for Kobo:
+To build an installable package for Kobo:
 ```
 ./kodev release kobo
 ```

-To build installable package for PocketBook:
+To build an installable package for PocketBook:
 ```
 ./kodev release pocketbook
 ```

-To build installable package for Ubuntu Touch
+To build an installable package for Ubuntu Touch
 ```
 ./kodev release ubuntu-touch
 ```